Syphilis

 • How can syphilis infections be prevented?

-Latex, polyurethane, and internal condoms offer some protection against syphilis, but may not cover all infectious areas.
+Latex, polyurethane (plastic), and internal condoms offer some protection against syphilis, but may not cover all infectious areas.
 Infected pregnant person should seek prenatal care early and should be tested for syphilis during the first trimester.
 If syphilis is detected and treated early, a pregnant person can prevent a stillbirth or birth defects to the baby.

 • What Can A Pregnant Person Do To Prevent Passing Syphilis To Their Baby?